Five ways to prepare for an uncertain 2023 economy

 Don’t expect the stock market to roar back

-The persistence of high inflation, the outbreak of the war in Ukraine and the upward climb of interest rates sapped confidence from the market and momentum from stocks after posting double-digit percentage gains throughout the pandemic.
+The persistence of high inflation, the outbreak of the war in Ukraine, and the upward climb of interest rates sapped confidence in the market and momentum from stocks after posting double-digit percentage gains throughout the pandemic.

 While 2023 may be calmer, many investment experts see the market bouncing somewhere in between the record highs set in 2021 and the nadir of the past year’s selloff.